FerretDB/FerretDB/CONTRIBUTING.md

 ## Contributing documentation

-Please format documentation with `task docs-fmt`.
+Please format and lint documentation with `task docs`.